 This is a position generally filled by someone training or newly qualified with little or perhaps no previous experience of sole charge care of children in the home.
 It is a position that, for many, is a ‘stepping stone’ to become an experienced sole charge nanny.
-A mother’s / father’s help cannot be expected to take full responsibility or have sole charge of the children until they have gained more experience, and their duties are to assist with the day to day childcare and housekeeping duties.
+A junior nanny cannot be expected to take full responsibility or have sole charge of the children until they have gained more experience, and their duties are to assist with the day-to-day childcare and housekeeping duties.

-Maternity nurses are dedicated to giving help and advice to a mother during the first few weeks following the birth of a new baby.
+Maternity nurses/nannies are dedicated to giving help and advice to a mother during the first few weeks following the birth of a new baby.

 Maternity Nurses are ideal for first time parents, as they are able to help establish a routine with feeding and sleeping, and generally offering gentle guidance at a very special, but often daunting time.

 A Maternity Nurse will give as little or as much hands on help as you need.
 Many Maternity Nurses offer 24-hour live-in help, and will be happy to take over some night-time feeds, giving parents a well deserved rest.